-2.7.3.4.
+2.7.3.2.
 PHF Storage Facilities

 The City tries to optimize the use of pesticides, herbicides and fertilizers as well as minimize the quantity of chemicals stored.
-Chemical storage facilities are summarized in Table 2.6 and shown in Figure 2.10.
+Chemical storage facilities located within the City's MS4 area are summarized in Table 2-6.